 Warehouse and storeroom organization tips

-10. Label everything
+18. Label everything

 The best way to keep your warehouse organized is to label every item.
 Add a SKU to every item.
 If you use a bin system, label the bin with its contents so you can easily fulfill online orders and replenish your store’s inventory.

-11. Store similar things next to each other
+19. Store similar things next to each other

 If you want to know how to organize a company, you should place similar products close to each other to make them easier to find.
 For example, a clothing store should keep footwear in one section, bottoms in another section and tops in another section, rather than just placing a shirt next to a shoe because they came in the same shipment.

-Like a library leaves rooms on its shelf to add new books, you should leave space on your warehouse shelves to add new inventory so you don’t have to move everything over when new products arrive.
+Like a library leaves rooms on its shelf to add new books, you should leave space in your warehouse shelves to add new inventory so you don’t have to move everything over when new products arrive.

-13. Take advantage of vertical space
+21. Take advantage of vertical space

 Use up all of your warehouse space by storing up.
 Purchase tall shelving units and use a step stool or ladder to reach higher products.
 Make sure to keep your best-selling products within reach to save time.

-14. Use inventory management software
+22. Use inventory management software

 Inventory management software is critical to maintaining an organized retail or ecommerce business.
 This software can help you keep track of what you have, how much it costs and when you need to reorder.
+Lighthouse Immersive Wendel Wray, explains how Lightspeed has cut down manual time, “I will say pallets used to take us about three, 3.5 hours per pallet of labor hours for a staff to process.
+It’s down to about an hour, 15 at this point.
+Two staff can knock it out in 40 minutes.
+It’s cut our time pretty much in half.”

-15. Make your most popular items accessible
+23. Make your most popular items accessible

 Place your most popular products in an easy-to-reach spot in your warehouse, such as near the front door.
 This tactic will save you loads of time when fulfilling online orders and replenishing your storefront.

-16. Furnish your warehouse with good lighting
+24. Furnish your warehouse with good lighting

 Our final warehouse-related tactic for how to organize a business is to illuminate your space.
 Keeping your warehouse well-lit will make it easier to find products.
 Doing so will also help you avoid sending customers the wrong items.

-Store organization tips
+Store organization advice

-17. Make opening and closing checklists for employees
+25. Make opening and closing checklists for employees

-One of the best strategies for how to keep your small business organized is to give store employees an opening and closing checklist to follow.
+One of the best strategies for how to keep your business organized is to give store employees an opening and closing checklist to follow.
 Include things like tidying up displays, balancing the cash register, turning off the lights and activating the security system.
 A checklist keeps employees accountable and helps ensure that everything that needs to be done gets done.

 Counting inventory on a regular basis will help you keep track of what you have in stock and when it’s time to reorder inventory.
 It will also help you keep an eye on employee theft.
 Your inventory management software and a barcode scanner can help speed up the process.

-19. Place your best-selling products up front
+27. Place your best-selling products up front

-Organize your shop so that your best-selling products are in an obvious spot, such as near the front or by the checkout counter.
+Organize your stores so that your best-selling products are in an obvious spot, such as near the front or by the checkout counter.
 This will not only make it easier for staff to point customers to the right items, but it will also help drive sales.

-20. Implement signage for customers
+28. Implement signage for customers

-Ecommerce business organization tips
+Ecommerce business organization strategies

-21. Create a packing station
+29. Create a packing station

-Create a packing station by putting all of your packing supplies in one place.
+Create a packing station or room by putting all of your packing supplies in one place.
 Include things like boxes and sleeves, bubble wrap and other cushioning materials, branded inserts and stickers, tape and scissors.

-22. Set up email filters
+30. Set up email filters

 Organize your inbox by setting up rules to send specific types of emails to different folders in your inbox.
 For example, you can have one folder for questions from customers, another for return inquiries and another for correspondences with vendors.

-23. Use a chatbot to automate customer support
+31. Use a chatbot to automate customer support

 An often-overlooked strategy for how to organize your business is to leverage chatbots.
 Implementing chatbots can decrease the number of customer questions you’ll need to respond to manually and reduce clutter in your inbox.
 Configure your chatbot to answer common questions on topics like shipping fees, return policies and accepted payment methods.